Devolutions/doc/docs/en/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/create-account-website-hub-personal.md

 ---
 eleventyComputed:
-  title: Create an account for a website in {{ en.DHUBP }} with {{ en.DWL }}
+  title: Create an account for a website in {{ en.DHUBP }} with the {{ en.DWL }}
   order: 10
 ---
-{{ en.DWL }} assists you in creating a new account when you register on a website.
+The {{ en.DWL }} assists you in creating a new account when you register on a website.
 It gives you the ability to create a secure password and save your new credentials.

 {% snippet icon.badgeInfo %}
-If you already have an account for the website, visit [Add an entry with {{ en.DWL }}](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/add-entry-hub-personal-dwl/).
+If you already have an account for the website, visit [Add an entry with the {{ en.DWL }}](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/add-entry-hub-personal-dwl/).
 {% endsnippet %}

-Follow the steps below to learn how to create a website account with {{ en.DWL }} and save your credentials in {{ en.DHUBP }}.
+Follow the steps below to learn how to create a website account with the {{ en.DWL }} and save your credentials in {{ en.DHUBP }}.

 1. On the website for which you want to create your account, go to the registration/account creation page.
 This page will be different for each website; this topic will use the Atlassian website as an example.
 ![Registration Page](https://webdevolutions.azureedge.net/docs/en/hub/Hub2060.png)